kubernetes/community/community-membership.md

 - Mentor contributors and reviewers
 - May approve code contributions for acceptance

-## Subproject Owner
+## Sub-project Owner

-**Note:** This is a generalized high-level description of the role, and the specifics of the subproject owner role's responsibilities and related processes *MUST* be defined for individual SIGs or subprojects.
+**Note:** This is a generalized high-level description of the role and the specifics of the sub-project owner role's responsibilities and related processes *MUST* be defined for individual SIGs or subp-rojects.

-Subproject Owners are the technical authority for a subproject in the Kubernetes project.
-They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.
-Subproject Owners *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation of these responsibilities.
+Sub-project Owners are the technical authority for a sub-project in the Kubernetes project.
+They *MUST* have demonstrated both good judgment and responsibility towards the health of that sub-project.
+Sub-project Owners *MUST* set technical direction and make or approve design decisions for their sub-project - either directly or through delegation of these responsibilities.

-**Defined by:** *owners* entry in subproject [OWNERS] files as defined by [sigs.yaml]  *subproject.owners*
+**Defined by:** *owners* entry in sub-project [OWNERS] files as defined by [sigs.yaml]  *sub-project.owners*

 ### Requirements

-The process for becoming an subproject Owner should be defined in the SIG charter of the SIG owning the subproject.
-Unlike the roles outlined above, the Owners of a subproject are typically limited to a relatively small group of decision makers and updated as fits the needs of the subproject.
+The process for becoming an sub-project Owner should be defined in the SIG charter of the SIG owning the sub-project.
+Unlike the roles outlined above, the Owners of a sub-project are typically limited to a relatively small group of decision makers and updated as fits the needs of the sub-project.

-The following apply to the subproject for which one would be an owner.
+The following apply to the sub-project for which one would be an owner.

-- Deep understanding of the technical goals and direction of the subproject
+- Deep understanding of the technical domain, technical goals and direction of the sub-project
-- Deep understanding of the technical domain of the subproject
 - Sustained contributions to design and direction by doing all of:
   - Authoring and reviewing proposals
   - Initiating, contributing and resolving discussions (emails, GitHub issues, meetings)
   - Identifying subtle or complex issues in designs and implementation PRs
-- Directly contributed to the subproject through implementation and / or review
+- Directly contributed to the sub-project through implementation and/or review

 ### Responsibilities and privileges

-The following apply to the subproject for which one would be an owner.
+The following apply to the sub-project for which one would be an owner.

-- Make and approve technical design decisions for the subproject.
+- Make and approve technical design decisions for the sub-project.
-- Set technical direction and priorities for the subproject.
+- Set technical direction and priorities for the sub-project.
 - Define milestones and releases.
-- Mentor and guide approvers, reviewers, and contributors to the subproject.
+- Mentor and guide approvers, reviewers, and contributors to the sub-project.
-- Ensure continued health of subproject
+- Ensure continued health of sub-project
   - Adequate test coverage to confidently release
   - Tests are passing reliably (i.e. not flaky) and are fixed when they fail
 - Ensure a healthy process for discussion and decision making is in place.
-- Work with other subproject owners to maintain the project's overall health and success holistically
+- Work with other sub-project owners to maintain the project's overall health and success holistically

 ## Inactive members